-Alec Baldwin To Stop Portraying Trump Due To ‘Maliciousness’ Of White House
+Alec Baldwin To Stop Portraying Trump Due To “Maliciousness” Of White House

 — Donald J. Trump (@realDonaldTrump) February 25, 2017

-While Baldwin previously indicated that he’d be willing to “play Trump” at the event, he clarified this week that he didn’t think that his input would be appreciated by organizers of the big night.
+While Baldwin previously indicated that he’d be willing to “play Trump” at the event, he clarified this week tat he didn’t think that his input would be appreciated by organizers of the big night.

 “If Trump himself doesn’t come and face the music, as it were, I don’t know what kind of program they’re going to have.
 If they wanted me to do it, I would probably do it.
 But I’m not quite sure they’ll do.
 I think they may have a whole other idea.”